InterLinked1/lbbs/README.rst

 SquirrelMail is extremely simple (no JavaScript used or required); RoundCube comes with more features and extensibility.
 In particular, RoundCube comes with a built-in graphical ManageSieve editor, which can be useful for managing your Sieve scripts.

-Do keep in mind that webmail offers significantly reduced functionality compared to a standard mail client (e.g. something in the Thunderbird family, like Interlink/MailNews).
+Do keep in mind that webmail offers significantly reduced functionality compared to a standard mail client (e.g. a Mozilla-based client like Interlink/MailNews).

 How do I fully set up the webmail service?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~